opencord/voltha/BUILD.md

 ### Prerequisites

 * Git client
-* Working installation of Vagrant
+* Working installation of Vagrant -- see https://www.vagrantup.com/downloads.html
 * jq -- a useful command line too to work with JSON data.
 On the MAC, you can install jq with ```brew install jq```; on Ubuntu you can do it with ```sudo apt-get install jq```.
 You will not regret it.